ricpol/pygrister/doc/conf.rst

     grist.update_config(config={'GRIST_TEAM_SITE': 'mysite'})

-This will affect all the API calls from now on.
+This will affect all API calls from now on.

 Finally, specific API call functions may provide optional parameters to temporarily override the configuration.
 For instance, this ::